Payments from a parent outside Australia

 Some countries need their court system to recognise child support assessments before they can enforce them.
 If the court doesn’t recognise the assessment, it may make an order for a new amount to be enforced in that country.

-You can contact us for more information about this.
+You can call the Child support enquiry line for more information about this.

 How we collect payments from outside Australia